-Payment of the first 30-Credit core module consists of 2 module instalments, one prior to the start of the course in September and again prior to the module week in November.
+Payment of the first two 15-Credit core modules will be prior to the start of the course in September and again prior to the module week in November.
 Fees for each subsequent module must be paid in full before the start of the module.
 If you wish to stay in the accommodation at CAT, then food and accommodation associated with attendance will be charged in addition to the module fee.
-Refer to the Fees Terms and Conditions for payment dates https://gse.cat.org.uk/index.php/about-us/policies-and-information
+Refer to the Fees Terms and Conditions for payment dates which can be found on the Current Student webpage (click here).